1ozturkbe/OCTHaGOn.jl/docs/src/installation.md

 ### Installing CPLEX

-CPLEX is a mixed-integer optimization that can be found [here](https://www.ibm.com/uk-en/products/ilog-cplex-optimization-studio).
+CPLEX is a mixed-integer optimizer that can be found [here](https://www.ibm.com/uk-en/products/ilog-cplex-optimization-studio).
 It is free to solve optimization problems with up to 1000 variables and constraints, available via [signing up](https://www.ibm.com/account/reg/uk-en/signup?formid=urx-20028), and also available [via a free academic license](https://academic.ibm.com/a2mt/email-auth) for larger problems.

 ## Quickest build

 Once the above steps are complete, we recommend using the following set of commands as the path of least resistance to getting started.

-Navigate to where you would like to put OCTHaGOn, and call the following commands
+Navigate to where you would like to put OCTHaGOn, and call the following commands to instantiate and check all of the dependencies.

 ```
 git clone https://github.com/1ozturkbe/OCTHaGOn.jl.git